tundish/blathnaid/blathnaid/book/chapters.rst

 Onward
 ------

-They awoke in the grey of early dawn, and were soon on their way again.
+They awoke in the early light of a new day, and were soon on their way again.
 As they went on, the road East got broader.
 The villages they passed through were more frequent.
 The bigger they got, the more shabby they seemed to be.
 The countryside around was ever more sad and bare, with less and less forage for Morten.